esamattis/yalr/README.md

 Match only certain files.

-Glob string or Javascript Regexp object.
+Glob string or JavaScript RegExp object or an array of glob strings and RegExp objects.
 Glob will be matched only against the the basename, but the regexp will be matched agaisnt the absolute file path.
 Regexp format is not avaible from the command line.

 Default: (matches every file)